Uncover Payroll Blindspots By Looking Into These 7 Metrics

 One of the easiest ways to produce this metric is to divide the total training cost by the number of trainees.
 These costs include the likes of instructors, equipment, time, and travel.

 A well-structured training period will offer long-term benefits and reduce turnover rates.
-It’s possible to identify a return on this investment by analyzing certain metrics.
+Identifying a return on this investment is possible by analyzing certain metrics.

 - Define the metrics using the SMART model